raphamorim/raphamorim.github.com/index.md

 My name is Raphael Amorim.

+Currently, I am working at [Charm](https://charm.sh/) to make the command line glamorous.
+I am also developing a code editor called Boo and maintaining the [Rio](https://github.com/raphamorim/rio) terminal emulator.

 Previously, I worked at companies like Viaplay, Spotify, GoDaddy, and Globo.com.
 I have been a speaker at a few conferences.

 I was responsible for Viaplay's adoption of the Rust language.
 I built the starter infrastructure, released the first service for production, and actively worked on developing a Rust culture, which led to the language's adoption in the upcoming years, along with many other feats.
 [See when it all started](https://www.linkedin.com/posts/hugoraphael_i-dont-post-very-often-in-the-linkedin-but-activity-6975346956734738432-Csqi).

 I wrote [a book about WebAssembly in Portuguese](https://www.casadocodigo.com.br/products/livro-webassembly).

-Currently, I am having fun building a terminal emulator written in Rust, called [Rio](https://github.com/raphamorim/rio).

 <!-- ## Employment